 Asthma is a chronic inflammatory disorder of the airways and is characterized by airway hyperresponsiveness and reversible airflow obstruction that fluctuates over time.
-It is also recognized as a heterogeneous disease with varying severity, responsiveness to therapy, and long-term outcome1.
+It is also increasingly recognized as a disease with multiple phenotypes that differ in clinical severity, response to therapy, and long-term outcome1.
 Eicosanoids are a family of bioactive lipid mediators that regulate a wide variety of inflammatory processes2.
-Eicosanoid species are generated from polyunsaturated fatty acids (PUFAs), such as arachidonic acid (AA).
+Eicosanoid species are generated from ω -6- and ω -3-derived polyunsaturated fatty acids (PUFAs), such as arachidonic acid (AA) and eicosapentaenoic acid (EPA), respectively.
 AA can be converted into prostaglandins (PGs), leukotrienes (LTs) and hydroxyeicosatetraenoic acids (HETEs)3 by cyclooxygenases (COXs), lipoxygenases (LOXs) and cytochrome P450 epoxygenases (CYP450).
 5-LOX-derived LTA4 can be converted to lipoxins in the presence of 15-LOX, while 15-LOX generates 15-HETE3.
-Lipoxins and 15-HETE have been reported to exert anti-inflammatory activity; for example, LXA4 and 15-HETE inhibit LTB4-induced chemotaxis of neutrophils4-6.
-Thromboxane B2(TXB2) is non-enzymatically hydrolyzed from
+Lipoxins and 15-HETE have been reported to exert anti-inflammatory activity via reducing activation and recruitment of inflammatory cells and modulating the expression of adhesion molecules; for example, LXA4and 15-HETE inhibit LTB4-induced chemotaxis of neutrophils in vitro and in vivo4-6.
+Thromboxane B2 (TXB2) is non-enzymatically hydrolyzed from COXderived TXA2, a potent bronchial smooth muscle spasmogen formed by platelets7, is known to reduce T cell secretion of the Th1 cytokine, interferon- γ in vitro, which may favor T cell differentiation toward a Th2 cytokine profile8.